arunanalu/send-mail/README.md

 ```
 ----

-you can use a temporary email service to test
+you can use a temporary email service to test, like [temp-mail](https://temp-mail.org)